Vera Bradley (NASDAQ:VRA) Releases FY 2022 Earnings Guidance

-Vera Bradley (NASDAQ:VRA) issued an update on its FY 2022 earnings guidance on Wednesday morning.
-The company provided EPS guidance of $0.800-$0.950 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.950.
+Vera Bradley (NASDAQ:VRA) updated its FY 2022 earnings guidance on Wednesday.
+The company provided earnings per share (EPS) guidance of $0.800-$0.950 for the period, compared to the Thomson Reuters consensus estimate of $0.950.
 The company issued revenue guidance of $550 million-$565 million, compared to the consensus revenue estimate of $570.32 million.

-Vera Bradley (NASDAQ:VRA) last released its quarterly earnings results on Tuesday, August 31st.
-The textile maker reported $0.28 EPS for the quarter, missing the Zacks’ consensus estimate of $0.33 by ($0.05).
-The business had revenue of $147.00 million for the quarter, compared to the consensus estimate of $153.61 million.
-Vera Bradley had a return on equity of 9.75% and a net margin of 5.64%.
-The firm’s revenue was up 11.5% on a year-over-year basis.
-During the same quarter last year, the company earned $0.32 earnings per share.
-On average, equities analysts forecast that Vera Bradley will post 0.94 earnings per share for the current fiscal year.
+Several analysts recently weighed in on VRA shares.
+Zacks Investment Research downgraded Vera Bradley from a hold rating to a sell rating in a research note on Tuesday, September 7th.
+Robert W. Baird reaffirmed a hold rating and issued a $12.00 price target on shares of Vera Bradley in a report on Thursday, September 2nd.
+TheStreet cut Vera Bradley from a b- rating to a c+ rating in a report on Monday, July 19th.
+Finally, Telsey Advisory Group dropped their target price on Vera Bradley from $13.00 to $12.00 and set a market perform rating for the company in a report on Thursday, September 2nd.
+One equities research analyst has rated the stock with a sell rating and three have issued a hold rating to the company’s stock.
+According to data from MarketBeat, the stock currently has a consensus rating of Hold and an average target price of $12.50.

-In other news, insider Daren Hull sold 15,000 shares of Vera Bradley stock in a transaction that occurred on Monday, June 14th.
-The shares were sold at an average price of $12.70, for a total value of $190,500.00.
-Following the completion of the sale, the insider now directly owns 141,600 shares in the company, valued at $1,798,320.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
-Insiders own 20.90% of the company’s stock.
+In other news, Director Edward M. Schmults sold 9,300 shares of the company’s stock in a transaction on Friday, September 10th.
+The shares were sold at an average price of $10.65, for a total transaction of $99,045.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+20.90% of the stock is currently owned by corporate insiders.

 An institutional investor recently raised its position in Vera Bradley stock.
-Morgan Stanley increased its holdings in Vera Bradley, Inc. (NASDAQ:VRA) by 96.0% during the 2nd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The fund owned 243,389 shares of the textile maker’s stock after purchasing an additional 119,189 shares during the quarter.
-Morgan Stanley owned approximately 0.72% of Vera Bradley worth $3,016,000 at the end of the most recent reporting period.
-Hedge funds and other institutional investors own 58.97% of the company’s stock.
+Morgan Stanley lifted its stake in shares of Vera Bradley, Inc. (NASDAQ:VRA) by 96.0% during the second quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 243,389 shares of the textile maker’s stock after purchasing an additional 119,189 shares during the quarter.
+Morgan Stanley owned about 0.72% of Vera Bradley worth $3,016,000 at the end of the most recent reporting period.
+63.97% of the stock is currently owned by hedge funds and other institutional investors.

 Vera Bradley Company Profile